-In India, if we talk about personal law there are two important personal laws namely Hindu law and Muslim law.
+In India, there are two important personal laws namely Hindu law and Muslim law.
 Muslim personal law is a religious law.

-Divine law– where god directly imparts its guidelines for example Bhagavad Gita is a divine law for Hindus as in it lord Krishna imparted his lessons of life to Arjun.
+Divine law– It is that law where god directly imparts its guidelines for example Bhagavad Gita is a divine law for Hindus as in it lord Krishna imparted his lessons of life to Arjun.

-Man-made law is the law that is made by parliament for example Dissolution of Muslim Marriage Act 1939, Protection of Muslim Women from Divorce Act, 2019, etc.
+Man-made law – It is that law which is made by parliament for example Dissolution of Muslim Marriage Act 1939, Protection of Muslim Women from Divorce Act, 2019, etc.